Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 The reconstruction performance was measured in terms of errors in the number of atoms, position, and species.
 The error in the number of atoms is the rate of materials for which the number of atoms in the unit cell is incorrectly estimated.
 The position error is the average error of the reconstructed atomic positions.
 Depending on the denominator of the metric, we evaluated the position error in two ways.
 An \emph{actual} metric was used to evaluate the mean position errors at the actual atomic sites of the crystal structure by computing their shortest distances to estimated atomic sites.
 By contrast, a \emph{detected} metric was used to evaluate the errors at the estimated sites by computing their shortest distances to the actual atomic sites.
+Formally, given sets of actual and detected atomic positions as $P_\text{actual}$ and $P_\text{detected}$, the actual and detected metrics are provided as $m(P_\text{actual},P_\text{detected})$ and $m(P_\text{detected},P_\text{actual})$, respectively, with function $m(A,B) = \sum_{\bm{a}\in A} \min_{\bm{b}\in B}\|\bm{a} - \bm{b}\|$/|A|.
 The actual metric is more sensitive to errors related to underestimation of the number of atoms, whereas the detected metric is more sensitive to errors related to overestimation.
 The species error is the average rate of atoms with incorrectly estimated species.
 Analogous to the position error, the species error was evaluated using actual and detected metrics.
 Lower values of these metrics indicate better performance.